Your Summer Guide to Westchester's Public Beaches

 Those eager to lounge out by the ocean or splash around in the water needn’t drive an hour or more back and forth to Jones Beach.
 Unbeknownst to many is that Westchester County has several beaches open and available to the public.
 So pack up the car and travel the relatively short distance to one of the county’s several surfside havens.

 You probably don’t think beach when New Rochelle comes to mind, but this 130-acre property — connected to the city by a drawbridge that was built in the 1920s — is perfectly situated right on the Long Island Sound and offers picnic pavilions, reserved and open picnic areas, boat launching, pathways, a catering hall and restaurant, and plenty more.
-Glen Island Park is open Wednesday through Sunday from 11 am-6:30 pm, and parking is 10 dollars, but five with a park pass.
+Glen Island Park is open seven days a week from 8 am-dusk, and parking is 10 dollars, but five with a park pass.

 1 Pelham Road